chirpley/docs/docs/source/Register.rst

 At the moment of writing and for the purpose of the upcoming pre-sale and launch of our token, we've activated the Crypto market first.
-We'll be activating more markets in the upcoming weeks.
+We'll be activating more markets later this year.